What is the average cost of renters insurance in Missouri?

 Cheapest renters insurance in Missouri

-State Farm is the cheapest renters insurance company in Missouri based on our rate analysis with an average annual premium of $189.
+Our analysis shows that State Farm is the cheapest renters insurance company in Missouri, with an average annual premium of $189.

-Below are the cheapest renters insurance companies in Missouri and their average annual premiums.
+Here is the list of the cheapest renters insurance companies in Missouri along with their average annual premiums.

 Company nameAverage annual premium